KPN-CISO/EIQ-to-IDS/config/README.md

 8) HTTP settings

-If you have an HTTP proxy, change the HTTP_PROXYSERVER and -PORT setting from 'None' to its IP.
+If you have an HTTP proxy, change the HTTP_PROXYSERVER and -PORT setting from 'None' to a Python list with IPs.
 The HTTP_PROXYPORTS setting will then be used to generate rules matching HTTP traffic to the specified proxyserver.

 ```
 HTTP_PROXYSERVER=None